Privacy Policy

 People Counting

-Skyfii is the solution used to manage people counter.
+Beonic and Aervision are used to count the number of visitors across the museum’s site.
 No personal information or facial recognition is captured.
-Skyfii Privacy policy - Privacy Policy - Skyfii
+Beonic Privacy policy - Privacy Policy - Beonic, Aervision Privacy Policy – Privacy Policy Aervision.

 7.3 Security records (including CCTV)